NatiSayada/k3s-proxmox-terraform-ansible/README.md

 * Terraform installed
 * Proxmox server

-## How to
-for updated documentation check out my [medium](https://medium.com/@ssnetanel/build-a-kubernetes-cluster-using-k3s-on-proxmox-via-ansible-and-terraform-c97c7974d4a5).
+---

-### Proxmox setup
+## Proxmox setup

 This setup is relaying on cloud-init images.

-Using cloud-init image save us a lot of time and it's work great!
+Using cloud-init images saves us a lot of time and it works great!
 I use ubuntu focal image, you can use whatever distro you like.

 to configure the cloud-init image you will need to connect to a Linux server and run the following: